stiles/la-trees/README.md

 A spatial data collection of trees planted within municipal right of way in Los Angeles and parts of Los Angeles County, in `geojson` and `Esri Shapefile` formats.
 (Some larger cities are stored here as `csv` to avoid Github's 100MB file size restriction.)

 This repository contains **1.6 million** records of individual trees in **40+** cities collected in recents years as a hobby project and during my time as a reporter at the *Los Angeles Times*.
-Tree records in a county the size of Los Angeles become immediately dated and incomplete after their inital collection, so I can't guarantee accuracy or completeness of the data.
+Tree records in a county the size of Los Angeles become immediately dated and incomplete after their inital collection, so I can't guarantee the accuracy or completeness of the data.

 Questions?
 [Email me](mailto:mattstiles@gmail.com).